Geetha63/MS-Teams-Scripts/TeamsAppSetupPoolicy/README.md

 To run the script please provide the global administrator credentials or Teams admin credentials.

-1)For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the parameters
+1. For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the parameters
  PolicName:
  UserName:

 Provide the details like below screenshot.